FREQUENTLY ASKED QUESTIONS

 Lucy as she confronts the meaning of citizenship in a time of rising authoritarian and autocratic ideology.
 Together, the two acts ask the audience to consider not only what America claims to be, but what it demands of us, and what it means to belong.

-POLITICS, VALUES & ALIGNMENT
+POLITICS, VALUES & MISSION ALIGNMENT

 Q: Does the show take a partisan political position?